102 | Club, Role, Task, Existential with Charles Handy

 Handy explicitly calls out architects as belonging to Task and Existential ways of thinking.
 Do you agree?

 Handy writes from a perspective that cultural models are tools and while all organizations are different, “there are some patterns that can be discerned, models that can be imitated, and … what matters most is getting the right culture in the right place for the right purpose.“ When cultural model and management align, he believes inefficiencies and dissatisfaction are less prevalent.
 Awareness of our own cultural subscriptions is critical to understanding how to manage organizational culture.
 Handy’s characterizations of cultural typologies are Club, Role, Task, and Existential.
-He uses visual icons to illustrate each type.
+He uses visual icons and links each type metaphorically to attributes of a Greek god or goddess to help illustrate each type.

 Club culture is found in small, entrepreneurial businesses.
 The “Zeuses” that comprise this culture are often charismatic, highly experimental risk takers.
 Individuals and the business need to be able to make quick, critical decisions.
 Face-to-face relationships with one another and with customers are important to maintaining this low formalized structure where trust is essential.
 Learning comes from an apprenticeship type relationship, change comes through exchanging people, and money or resources are the preferred method of reward.